mdn/content/files/en-us/web/javascript/reference/global_objects/webassembly/exception/exception/index.md

 - `tag`
   - : An {{jsxref("WebAssembly.Tag")}} defining the data types expected for each of the values in the `payload`.
 - `payload`
-  - : An array of one or more data fields comprising the payload the exception.
+  - : An array of one or more data fields comprising the payload of the exception.
     The elements must match the data types of the corresponding elements in the `tag`.
     If the number of data fields in the payload and their types don't match, a {{jsxref("TypeError")}} exception is thrown.
 - `options` {{optional_inline}}